-he Society of Clinical Child & Adolescent Psychology (SCCAP) has appointed Brian C. Chu to be its next newsletter editor.
+The Society of Clinical Child & Adolescent Psychology (SCCAP) has appointed Brian C. Chu to be its next newsletter editor.
 Chu has a Ph.D. in clinical psychology from Temple University and is currently an assistant professor at Rutgers University.
-His research focuses on childhood anxiety and depressive disorders, and particularly on process factors associated with treatment outcomes with CBT approaches.
-Chu has served as associate editor of the newsletter for the past several years and the transition should be seamless.

-Michael Southam-Gerow, Ph.D.
+His research focuses on childhood anxiety and Brian C. Chu, Ph.D.